szarski/WaterBug/generated/README.markdown

 ## Current state

-Currently WaterBug only has a javascript console, new modules will be added.
+Currently WaterBug is in an early development state.
+New modules will be added periodically as the previous ones become stable and satisfactionary.

 I'd appreciate if anyone wanted to contribute by building new modules.

+For details please reffer to the latest stable version.

+## Latest stable version

+Current version is stable_0.03.

+This version provides a working console and error handling.
+Console has minimum functionality to be usable.
+Css styles are also very basic.

+Thested with:

+  * IE6
+  * IE7
+  * IE8
+  * OSX Chrome
+  * OSX Firefox

+In IE6 the main container styles will be broken because it doesn't support `position:fixed`.
+The functionality is usable however.

 ## Development